-- Sight words.
+Sight words.
 Sight words.
 Sight words.- You like how repetitious I am?
 It's a thing now.
 But seriously- sight words were integral.
 I know some OG curricula do not focus on them heavily.
 I simply printed out a list of the top 300 sight words (which you can grab for free from the Practical Joy Resource Library), and we wrote them on flash cards.
 She couldn't spell them to save her life, but over time she could remember them and read them fluently and that increased her overall fluency.
 This was KEY for her fluency and thusly her confidence!
 We drilled and drilled, in every way I could imagine.
 We only took on 10-15 sight words a MONTH, and it was worth it.
 She completed the first 300 sight words by the end of 3rd grade.

 So where are we now?
 It's currently January of her 5th grade year.
 All of the books that she is reading (and has read) this school year are on a 4.0-6.0 reading level.
 She does utilize audiobooks for the selections we use from Ambleside (since the language of those book isn't quite typical compared to what we are used to hearing and reading), but she physically reads for an hour each day (in addition to her audiobooks).
 She reads for 30 minutes from a historical fiction book (she's reading Sophia's War right now), and then she reads something for literature (current selection is Because of Winn-Dixie).
 She reads these books and EXCITEDLY narrates them to me.

 Does she LOVE to read?
 Not really.
 She'd prefer to listen to an audiobook and by FAR, she'd rather be watching and making youtube videos.
 But she CAN read.
 She can read well and as long as the book is moderately interesting, she can tell me every single detail with clarity and excitement.
 And that, my friends, is ALL I could have ever asked for!